KP0H/ffaas/docs/roadmap.md

 - Implement optimistic concurrency (row version or `UpdatedAt` check) and improve cache invalidation to avoid stale reads after concurrent updates.
 - Finalize the WebSocket channel or remove the stub; align SSE payloads with typed change events (`created/updated/deleted`) and add heartbeat/auto-reconnect guidance.
 - Provide migration automation in Docker entrypoint and document rolling upgrade steps.
+- Externalize API keys/secrets to managed secret stores with rotation guidance and remove plaintext configuration.

 ### Developer & User Experience
 - Ship an admin UI (or minimal CLI) for managing flags and viewing audits instead of manual API calls.